chriswendt/ietf/draft-wendt-modern-drip.md

 ## 2. Terminology

   - Initiator node - A node that initiates key-value data propagation.
-  - Non-Initiator node - A node that receives the propagated key-value data.
+  - Receiver node - A node that receives the propagated key-value data.

 ## 3. DRiP Overview